Codecademy/docs/content/uiux/concepts/competitive-analysis/competitive-analysis.md

   - 'paths/front-end-engineer-career-path'
 ---

-In the field of UX/UI design, **Competitive Analysis** is a crucial process for evaluating and benchmarking a digital product against competitors.
+In UI/UX design, **Competitive Analysis** is a crucial process for evaluating and benchmarking a digital product against competitors.
 By examining the user experience, [visual design](https://www.codecademy.com/resources/docs/uiux/visual-design), interaction elements, content strategy, and technological implementations of rival platforms, valuable insights are gained to inform and enhance design decisions.

 ## Why it Matters

 Understanding the competitive landscape helps to align with industry standards, identify user expectations, and foster innovation.
-This strategic analysis ensures that the digital interface not only meets but exceeds user expectations.
+This strategic analysis ensures that the digital interface meets user needs.

 ## Steps to Perform a Competitive Analysis